pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 invoice.docx created
 ```

-Opening the result shows a properly formatted document: a heading, a labeled table with bold headers, and a bold total line — not a wall of unstyled text.
+Opening the result shows a properly formatted document: a heading, a labeled table with bold headers, and a bold total line.

 ## Verifying your output without opening Word